Most febrile seizures are harmless and caused by fever from a minor infection.

 Febrile seizures occur in about 2 to 5% of children 6 months to 5 years of age but most often occur in children between 12 months and 18 months of age.
 A seizure that occurs in a child who has a fever and is 6 years old or older is not considered a febrile seizure.
 (See also Seizures in Children.)

 Most febrile seizures last much less than 15 minutes, and about two thirds of children who have a febrile seizure never have another one.

 Simple: The entire body shakes (called a generalized seizure) for less than 15 minutes and children usually lose consciousness.
 Over 90% of febrile seizures are simple.
 This type of febrile seizure does not occur more than once in a 24-hour period.

-Complex: The entire body shakes for 15 minutes or more (constantly or with pauses), only one side of the body shakes (called a partial seizure), or seizures occur at least twice within 24 hours.
+Complex: The entire body shakes for 15 minutes or more (constantly or with pauses), or only one side or one part of the body shakes (called a partial or focal seizure), or seizures occur at least twice within 24 hours.
 Children who have complex febrile seizures are slightly more likely to develop a seizure disorder later during childhood.

 Febrile seizures usually result from the fever itself.
 Most often, the fever is caused by an otherwise minor infection such as a viral respiratory infection or an ear infection.
 In such cases, the infection and the seizure are harmless.
-An important part of the definition of febrile seizures is that the fever and seizure are not caused by a brain infection such as meningitis or encephalitis, also cause seizures, as well as fever.
+An important part of the definition of febrile seizures is that the fever and seizure are not caused by a brain infection such as meningitis or encephalitis.